scrapy/scrapy/docs/topics/spiders.rst

         This method is called for the nodes matching the provided tag name (``itertag``).
 Receives the response and an
-        :class:`~scrapy.selector.Selector` for each node.
+        :class:`~scrapy.Selector` for each node.
 Overriding this
         method is mandatory.
 Otherwise, you spider won't work.
-This method must return an :ref:`item object <topics-items>`, a :class:`~scrapy.http.Request` object, or an iterable containing any of them.
+This method must return an :ref:`item object <topics-items>`, a :class:`~scrapy.Request` object, or an iterable containing any of them.

     .. method:: process_results(response, results)